zziro/search-engine-comparison/README.md

 # search-engine-comparison

-Search engine comparison is an application that allows to determine the popularity of programming languages by getting result from:
+Search engine comparison is an application that allows us to determine the popularity of programming languages by getting result from:

 	 * Google
 	 * Bing